XOP/news-scraper/README.md

 ## Development mode

-In this mode Selenium server is not started.
+In this mode Selenium Server Check and Repository Update are skipped.

 ```
 $ npm run build